Kyle-Hawkins/personal_site/src/project/makie_plot_claude/SETUP.md

 # python main.py
 ```

-**Note:** The first time you load GLMakie, it needs to precompile which takes 2-3 minutes.
+**Note:** The first time you load WGLMakie, it needs to precompile which takes 3-5 minutes.
 Subsequent runs will be much faster.

 Keep this terminal running.
 The backend should now be available at http://localhost:8000